 Canine degenerative myelopathy is a degenerative disease that affects the spinal column.
 German Shepherds are one of the most commonly affected breeds.
 The result of CDM is commonly rear-leg paralysis.

-Middle-aged dogs between 4 and 14 years are more likely to be diagnosed with CDM.
+Middle-aged dogs between 4 and 14 years old are more likely to be diagnosed with CDM.
 Pay attention to any limping or signs of motion impingement.

 Deafness is another disease that is more common for the White German Shepherd than other breeds.
 As a general rule, deafness is a common health concern for white-coated dogs and other animals.

 Many people don’t realize, but German Shepherds and other dogs can also suffer from allergies much the same as many people.
 Some of the core allergies that affect this breed are related to chicken, wheat, and dairy.

 Dental decay is also a serious problem that is frequently observed in German Shepherds.
 More so with them than many other breeds.
 Therefore, it’s important to make sure your dog’s teeth are well maintained.
 Using dental chews in combination with a healthy diet is a great way to promote healthy teeth and gums.

 Although, a few yummy treats now and then won’t go amiss.

 White German Shepherd Training

 White German Shepherds are intelligent and respond well to training.
 They love to be challenged, while their loyalty sees them eager to please.
 While Shepherds make great pets, it is important to train them from a young age.